Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-when Jayesh is asleep the sheep count him
+If light is the fastest traveling element known, then Jayesh is not an element

-Updated on: [8/5/2025]
+Updated on: [9/5/2025]
 <!-- #jokeEnd -->